sadhal/gradle-spingboot-seed/README.md

 oc cluster up

 # Log in as developer in to the Web Console and CLI.
 Links and instructions are provided by oc cluster up command.
 # Add to project - jenkins pipeline.
 Even ephemeral works for this demo.
+# Log in to jenkins with openshift credentials.

 # create the spring boot application with builder-image and correct branch
 oc new-app jorgemoralespou/s2i-java~https://github.com/sadhal/gradle-spingboot-seed#jenkinsfile2